gdiazlander/fibonacciCalculator/README.md

-# fibonacciCalculator Intructions to run the Fibonacci Calculator in docker
+# fibonacciCalculator Instructions to run the Fibonacci Calculator in docker
 1.-Download the repository fibonacciCalculator
 2.-move to folder /calculatorfb
 3.-Execute: docker build -t calculatorfb .